plotlabs/SNNs-In-Tensorflow/README.md

 # Spiking Neural Networks in Tensorflow
-> This project serves as a guide on how implementing **Spiking Neural Networks** in Tensorflow.
+> A guide on how to implement **Spiking Neural Networks** in Tensorflow.

+Tensorflow does not natively support SNNs, which means using core tf methods and API to implement them.

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)